Football match abandoned as masked men drive hearse onto pitch

 Amid the chaos that ensued the decision was made to evacuate fans from the stadium, and the match was abandoned with the score at 1-1.

-One witness at the game, who didn’t want to be named, told The Independent it was “very lucky” no one was injured during the stunt.
+One witness at the game, who didn’t want to be named, told The Independent that it was “very lucky” no one was injured during the stunt.

-“Not long after the referee had blown for half time, I heard a loud bang from the other side of the stand and immediately thought something serious might have happened,” the witness said,
+“Not long after the referee had blown for half-time, I heard a loud bang from the other side of the stand and immediately thought something serious might have happened,” the witness said.

 “I then saw the hearse drive into the middle of the pitch and do donuts.
 It was followed by a silver car throwing out flyers.

 “It’s very lucky that innocent people weren’t hurt or injured.
-The corner from which they entered the field is where the players often warm up at half time, but fortunately, as far as I’m aware, there weren’t any there.”
+The corner from which they entered the field is where the players often warm up at half-time, but fortunately, as far as I’m aware, there weren’t any there.”

 “Due to an incident on the pitch occurring shortly after half time, tonight’s match has been abandoned by the referee,” tweeted Gateshead FC, who play in the fifth tier of English football and only six days earlier faced Premier League side Newcastle United in front of a sold-out stadium of 7,200 spectators, losing 3-2.